 Cleome or Spider Flower (Cleome hassleriana)

 Drought tolerant Cleome will bloom where it’s planted.
 In full sun, the plants can top out at over 6' tall.
 You probably won’t get that much height in partial shade, but you will still get plenty of blooms.
 There are some stunning new shades of purple cleome, as well as the pink and white standbys.
-Cleome is a self-seeder, but It’s easy enough to pull out in the spring and I’ve never seen it become a nuisance.
+Cleome is a self-seeder, but It’s easy enough to pull out in the spring.

 03 of 10